 The benchmark of the mutual fund will be pre-determined based on the fund objective and mandate.

 a.
-A beta of 1.0 is indicative of the mutual fund having a similar movement pattern to that of the market.
+A beta of 1.0 is indicative of the mutual fund has a similar movement pattern to that of the market.

 b.
 A beta of lower than 1.0 indicates that the mutual fund has lower volatility than that of the market.